Wazabit/BRIO/README.md

 The tool can be used through a web browser interacting with the provided frontend.
 It comes with a Makefile that allows to easily build and run the Docker image that encapsulate the code.

 Provided that you have Docker up and running, to build the application (needed only the first time the tool is used) run:
+- `make mongodb`
 - `make build`
 To run the application:
 - `make frontend`
-Using your preferred web browser, navigate to `localhost:5000` in order to access the tool frontend.
+Using your preferred web browser, navigate to `localhost` in order to access the tool frontend.

 To stop the application, run:
 - `make stop`

+To stop the database, run:
+- `make mongodb_stop`
+-
 ## Usage via python library
 The main functionalities of the tools are also available as python library, named `brio`.
 You can install it via pip, doing `pip install brio`.
 The bias detection analyses can be performed directly using the `FreqVsRefBiasDetector` and `FreqVsFreqBiasDetector` classes' interfaces.